MEMPHIS BELONGS HERE

 The Salvation Army preaches good stewardship, and the Kroc Center was designed with the Earth in mind.

 For example, the Kroc Center is home to large water retention tanks.
 These tanks collect rain water from the roof to use in watering the soccer fields.
-The glass and HVAC were designed hand-in-hand to use natural daylight efficiently, and the every light bulb in the facility is wired to turn itself off when not in use, automatically.
+The glass and HVAC were designed hand-in-hand to use natural daylight efficiently, and every light bulb in the facility is wired to automatically turn itself off when not in use.

 The Mid-South Fairgrounds was home to two swimming pools in the past.
 After excavation for construction, the concrete was recycled for use in the Kroc Center.

 The Mid-South Fairgrounds, 168 acres in Midtown, is located between East Parkway, Hollywood Ave., Central Ave. and Southern Ave.
 Since 1897 — when the city purchased the land for the Montgomery Park horse track — the area has been used for various public events and activities.
 It was a fairground from 1912, when the Tri-State Fair (now Mid-South Fair) began, until 2008, when the fair moved to Desoto County.

 Currently, the Fairgrounds are used by the Liberty Bowl Stadium, the Children’s Museum of Memphis, Fairview Middle School and The Salvation Army.